poweredup/frontend/README.md

 2. Build the files necessary for the Electron app with `yarn build-electron`.
 3. The generated files will be created in `electron/build/`
 4. There are two ways to create the package, via `yarn dist` and `yarn package-win`.
 These are scripts that uses `electron-builder` and `electron-packager` respectively.
-5. On the *running machine*, you can copy the `dist/win-unpacked/` or `release-builds/tokenplay-win32-x64/`.
+5. On the *running machine*, you can copy the `dist/win-unpacked/` or `release-builds/turboplay-win32-x64/`.
-6. Run the Electron executable in [electron-folder] (ex, on Windows, double click `[electron-folder]/TokenPlay.exe`).
+6. Run the Electron executable in [electron-folder] (ex, on Windows, double click `[electron-folder]/TurboPlay.exe`).
-7. You can create a shortcut to `[electron-folder]/TokenPlay.exe`, put it on the desktop, rename it (like "TokenPlay") and even change its icon to give it a more "official" look.
+7. You can create a shortcut to `[electron-folder]/TurboPlay.exe`, put it on the desktop, rename it (like "TurboPlay") and even change its icon to give it a more "official" look.
-8. Or you can use the installer `dist/TokenPlay Setup 0.1.0.exe` which will create the shortcut link for you automatically.
+8. Or you can use the installer `dist/TurboPlay Setup 0.1.0.exe` which will create the shortcut link for you automatically.

 # TABLET PROTOTYPE
 Suggestion for running the prototype on an Android tablet